fpdavis/Nibbler-Twisted-Tale/README.md

 ### Changes (oldest to newest):

+* Intelligently assign a different target if a path can't be calculate to target
+* For non-stop calculate a new (valid/random?) direction when a maze wall is hit
 * Make sure spawn points are not the same
 * Created a class for the player in preparation for multi-player
 * Added explosion to grab pellet